 Historically, great importance has been attributed to solstices and equinoxes.
 Stonehenge, 90 miles west of London, is an ancient observatory associated with solstices and equinoxes.

 1 Summer solstice - The sun's arc is overhead at the Tropic of Cancer, which runs off the tip of Florida.
-This is as far north as the arc gets.
+This is as far north as it gets.
 The Northern Hemisphere has its longest days and shortest nights around June 21.

 2 Autumn equinox - The sun's arc is overhead at the equator on its way south.
 Days and nights are equal everywhere around September 21.

 3 Winter solstice - The sun's arc is overhead at the Tropic of Capricorn, which runs through Australia.
-This is as far south as the arc gets.
+This is as far south as it gets.
 The Northern Hemisphere has its shortest days and longest nights around December 21.

 4 Spring (vernal) equinox - The sun's arc is overhead at the equator on its way north.
 Days and nights are equal everywhere around March 21.

 Different parts of the earth receive different amounts of the sun's energy over the course of a year.
 Earth's axis is tilted 23 1/2 degrees to the plane of its orbit, so when it is summer in the United States, it is winter in Australia.
 Earth's axis always points in the same direction.
 On one side of our planet's orbit, the Northern Hemisphere tilts toward the sun while on the other side, it tilts away from the sun.
 Earth's tilt resulted from an impact by a large object, the same impact that created the moon.